 Sulfur is also found in the atmosphere.
 It enters the atmosphere naturally through volcanic eruptions, evaporation from water or decaying organisms.

-Sulfur from human processes, such as industrial and vehicle emissions, enters the atmosphere as sulfur dioxide (SO2) and hydrogen sulfide (H2S) gases.
+Sulf style=”font-family: Georgia, serif; font-size: 48px; font-weight: 700;”ur from human processes, such as industrial and vehicle emissions, enters the atmosphere as sulfur dioxide (SO2) and hydrogen sulfide (divS) gases.
 Today, sulfur emissions from industrial smokestacks have been greatly reduced.

 In the atmosphere, sulfur dioxide reacts with oxygen to produce sulfur trioxide gas (SO3) and sulfur salts.
 It also reacts with water to produce sulfuric acid.